Fate/Stay Night: Unlimited Blade Works (film): Reception

 Fate/stay night: Unlimited Blade Works received mixed reviews.
 Its relatively short duration, which strongly affected the development of the characters, was highly criticized.
 Anime News Network's Theron Martin commented that the total screen time was reduced by 80% relative to the series.
 Reviewers criticized the abridged prologue, which was shortened to three minutes, for hindering understanding of the premise, and that the first 25 minutes of the film repeated the plot of the first eleven episodes of the 2006 TV series.
 Various critics emphasized that the story progressed very hastily, with numerous jumps from one scenario's scenes to another without any explanation.
 Todd Douglass Jr. of DVD Talk said that this resulted in a "rushed, incomplete feeling as the story jumps from one scene to the next and one fight to the next."

 John Rose from The Fandom Post wrote that the pace of the narrative "balanced on a thin line with complete incomprehension", which caused irritation among viewers and impeded immersion into the atmosphere.
 Rose considered that the creators implicitly recognized this fact and therefore allotted significantly more time to fight scenes during the culmination in an attempt to compensate for the weak narrative.
 Several reviewers asserted that the film failed to properly establish narrative coherency and that it was too confusing to be enjoyable for newcomers to the franchise.
 For this reason, critics did not recommend the film to viewers unfamiliar with the visual novel or the television series, and stated that the film did not work as an independent production.

 In a highly critical review for the UK Anime Network, Ross Liversidge stated that he felt the film would only appeal to fans of colorful fighting scenes, as he considered the story "completely broken".
-However, Theron Martin and Chris Beveridge from The Fandom Post thought that newcomers would be able to understand what was going on with some difficulty.
+However, Martin and Chris Beveridge from The Fandom Post thought that newcomers would be able to understand what was going on with some difficulty.